 Note/s: Fieldwork of up to 5 days is a compulsory part of this subject.
 Students will incur personal costs.
+Details will be provided during the first week of the subject.

 Principles of gravity, geomagnetism, palaeomagnetism, geothermy and seismology and their relation to shape, internal constitution and dynamic processes of the earth.
 Introduction to radiometric, gravity and magnetic exploration methods.